ErinaTheDummy/SwordToShield/Character_Creation/Classes/Priest.md

 When you cast a spell it consumes an amount of grace equal to its grace cost.

 ### Grace
+You start with 100 grace.
 Grace is your casting ability, you may lose it or gain it through many means.
 The following charts show actions that will increase or decrease your grace, as well as the hit dice you must expend to perform them.

 ```